kaz-Anova/StackNet/README.md

 Java –jar stacknet.jar [train or predict] [task=regression or classification]  [parameter = value]
 ```

+## Installations

+This sections explains how to install the different external tools StackNet uses in its ensemble.

 ### Install Xgboost

 Awesome xgboost can be used as a subprocess now in StackNet.
 This would require privileges to save and change files where the .jar is executed.

 It is already pre-compiled for windows(64), mac and linux.

-~~just unzip the **lib.zip** and~~ verify that the 'lib' folder in the same directory where the StackNet.jar file is.
+**verify that the 'lib' folder in the same directory where the StackNet.jar file is**.
 By default it should be there when you do `git clone`

 for linux you most probably need to change privileges for the executable :
 ```